Daqo New Energy call volume above normal and directionally bullish

-Bullish option flow detected in Daqo New Energy (DQ) with 1,648 calls trading, 1.1x expected, and implied vol increasing almost 2 points to 89.99%.
-Nov-24 30 calls and Nov-24 24 calls are the most active options, with total volume in those strikes near 890 contracts.
-The Put/Call Ratio is 0.26.
+Bullish option flow detected in Daqo New Energy (DQ) with 5,275 calls trading, 4x expected, and implied vol increasing over 1 point to 116.09%.
+Jan-25 30 calls and Nov-24 19 puts are the most active options, with total volume in those strikes near 2,800 contracts.
+The Put/Call Ratio is 0.52.
 Earnings are expected on October 30th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>